 *Please note: this article discusses viral testing used to diagnose if an individual currently has COVID-19.
 This article does not discuss antibody testing used to determine if an individual was expos

 Reports of potential discrimination in medical treatment for individuals with intellectual and developmental disabilities have caused fear, anxiety, and anger within the Down syndrome community.
 Depar

 This handout talks about death.
 It describes what it is and how it might make us feel.

 This booklet for individuals with Down syndrome explains dementia using easy-to-read language.
 It is provided by Down's Syndrome Scotland (www.dsscotland.org.uk/resources/publications/).

 This booklet for individuals with Down syndrome explains death using easy-to-read language.
 It is provided by Down's Syndrome Scotland (www.dsscotland.org.uk/resources/publications/).

 Abstract Background : The specific distribution of cancers in Down syndrome (DS) calls into question the validity of screening policies for cancer surveillance as implemented for the general populatio

-Abstract: All individuals with intellectual and developmental disabilities (I/DD) have the right to develop and express sexuality in an emotionally satisfying and socially appropriate manner.
-Question
+Abstract All individuals with intellectual and developmental disabilities (I/DD) have the right to develop and express sexuality in an emotionally satisfying and socially appropriate manner.
+Questions

 Abstract The immune surveillance theory of cancer posits that the body's immune system detects and destroys randomly occurring malignant cells.
 This theory is based on the observation of the i